DHS may require US citizens be photographed at airports

 Critics are already raising objections.

 Federal law requires Homeland Security to put into place a system to use biometrics to confirm the identity of international travelers.
-Government officials have made no secret of their desire to expand the use of biometrics, which they say could identify potential terrorists.
+Government officials have made no secret of their desire to expand the use of biometrics, which they say could identify potential terrorists and prevent fraudulent use of travel documents.

+Homeland Security announced the possibility of expanding biometrics to U.S. citizens in a recent, brief filing.
+A spokesman for U.S. Customs and Border Protection, part of Homeland Security, said there would be a chance for the public to comment on any change in regulations.

+In a November 2018 report, Homeland Security said facial recognition is the best biometric approach at borders because it can be done quickly and “with a high degree of accuracy.”
+The agency said privacy risks “are mostly mitigated.”
+Photos used to match Americans to their identities are deleted within 12 hours, according to the report.

 Jay Stanley, a policy analyst for the American Civil Liberties Union, said the government has told the public and Congress repeatedly that American citizens would be exempt from mandatory biometric screening.